Pensacola, Florida: United States

-St. Michael's Cemetery was established in the 18th century at a location in a south central part of the city, which developed as the Downtown area.
-Initially owned by the Church of St. Michael, it is now owned and managed by St. Michael's Cemetery Foundation of Pensacola, Inc. Preliminary studies indicate that there are over 3,200 marked burials as well as a large number unmarked.
+St. Michael's Cemetery was established in the 18th century at a location in a south-central part of the city, which developed as the downtown area.
+Initially owned by the Church of St. Michael, it is now owned and managed by St. Michael's Cemetery Foundation of Pensacola, Inc. Preliminary studies indicate that it has over 3,200 marked burials, as well as a large number unmarked.

-Tensions between the white community and Indians tended to increase during the Removal era.
-In addition, an increasing proportion of Anglo-Americans, who constituted the majority of whites by 1840, led to a hardening of racial discrimination in the area.
-There was disapproval of white men living with women of color, which had previously been accepted.
-In 1853 the legislature passed a bill prohibiting Indians from living in the state, and provided for capture and removal to Indian Territory.
+Tensions between the White community and Indians tended to increase during the removal era.
+In addition, an increasing proportion of Anglo Americans, who constituted the majority of Whites by 1840, led to a hardening of racial discrimination in the area.
+Disapproval arose of White men living with women of color, which had previously been accepted.
+In 1853, the legislature passed a bill prohibiting Indians from living in the state, and provided for capture and removal to Indian Territory.

-While the bill excluded mixed-Indians and those already living in white communities, they went "underground" to escape persecution.
-No Indians were listed in late 19th and early 20th century censuses for Escambia County.
-People of Indian descent were forced into the white or black communities by appearance, and officially, in terms of records, "disappeared".
-It was a pattern repeated in many Southern settlements.
-Children of white fathers and Indian mothers were not designated as Indian in the late 19th century, whereas children of blacks or mulattos were classified within the black community, related to laws during the slavery years.
+While the bill excluded mixed-race Indians and those already living in White communities, they went "underground" to escape persecution.
+No Indians were listed in late 19th- and early 20th-century censuses for Escambia County.
+People of Indian descent were forced into the White or Black communities by appearance, and officially, in terms of records, "disappeared".
+This pattern was repeated in many Southern settlements.
+Children of White fathers and Indian mothers were not designated as Indian in the late 19th century, whereas children of Blacks or Mulattos were classified within the Black community, related to laws during the slavery years.